tim-peterson/lab.timrpeterson/people.md

 Kevin is a BME major, Computer Science minor at WashU (Class of 2019) who worked in the 2017 academic year on the 10X healthspan/lifespan project.

-</div> </div>

 **Christina Gu** -

 Christina graduated from WashU in 2017 with degree in Math.
-She worked on the <em>10X healthspan/lifespan project</em>.
+She worked on the <b>10X healthspan/lifespan project</b>.

 <hr>

 **Jay Jiang** -

 Jay graduated from WashU in 2017 with a degree in Biochemistry.
-He worked on <em>MORPHEOME - Molecular ORPHan PhEnOtype MatchEr</em>.
+He worked on <b>MORPHEOME - Molecular ORPHan PhEnOtype MatchEr</b>.
 He is now in medical school.

 <hr>